growr-xyz/growr-documentation/introduction/4-Protocol-Participants.md

 The Credit Risk Scoring could also participate in the protocol as a standalone Credential Issuer.

 ### Credit Risk Reviewer
-**Risk Reviewers** are employed by a Risk Assesor (or the protocol itself) to review a loan application and interview the Borrower in order to generate additional confirmation or vouching credentials used to endorse her/him.
+**Risk Reviewers** are employed by a Risk Assessor (or the protocol itself) to review a loan application and interview the Borrower in order to generate additional confirmation or vouching credentials used to endorse her/him.

 The Credit Risk Reviewers could also participate in the protocol as individual Credential Issuers.

 ## Payment Processor
 Payment Processors facilitates the payment processes in the protocol by providing different off-chain payment services.
-On the one side, they can privide on-ramp and off-ramp services, and on the other side, they facilitate and settle fiat payments between:
+On the one side, they can provide on-ramp and off-ramp services, and on the other side, they facilitate and settle fiat payments between:
 - Borrowers and Lenders
 - Lenders and Liquidity Providers